daggerok/from-zero-to-reactive-cloud-micro-hero/README.md

 ## Done
 * Configured Travis CI pipelines
 * Initialized draft and implement of VuePress documentation
-* Implemented step1 with sets of spring boot 2.2.0.RELEASE reactive applications
+* Implemented step1 with sets of spring boot 2.2.o.RELEASE reactive applications
-* Implemented step2 with replacing in-memory map DBs ->  r2dbc-postgres (in docker) spring-data integration
+* Implemented step2 with replacing in-memory map DBs -> r2dbc-postgres spring-data integration (run pg in docker)
+* Implemented step3 and Dockerize all applications using fabric8.io maven plugin

+## In progress
+* Implement step4 and Dockerize all applications using jib maven plugin from Google

 ## Road map
-* Implement step3 with docker-compose
+* Implement step5 with docker-compose maven plugin
-* Implement step4 with docker-swarm
+* Implement step6 with docker-swarm
-* Implement step5 with k8s / k3s, rancher, open-shift, etc
+* Implement step7 with k8s / k3s, rancher, open-shift, etc
-* Implement step6 with project riff
+* Implement step8 with project riff

 ## step1
 Simple sets of applications implementation for local run